Microservice-API-Patterns/MDSL-Specification/README.md

 Since Version 5.2, MDSL supports true REST level 3 concepts both on the abstract endpoint type level and in the redesigned bindings and comes with additional Freemarker generators (Markdown reports, ALPS).

-See [change log](changelog.md) for an evolution history; see GitHub [release notes](https://github.com/Microservice-API-Patterns/MDSL-Specification/releases) for additional update information.
+The [Change Log](changelog.md) provides an evolution history; the GitHub [Release Notes](https://github.com/Microservice-API-Patterns/MDSL-Specification/releases) also contain update information.

 ## Context Information: MAP and Xtext